 Shuttles will automatically make selections among multiple routes, and adjust those selections as traffic conditions change, to arrive as quickly as possible at the destinations.
-When a Shuttle breaks down, an unassigned replacement Shuttle will be nearby to offload the passengers to resume their journey to their destinations.
+When a Shuttle breaks down, an unassigned replacement Shuttle will be nearby to offload the passengers to resume their journey.